XevoInc/yobd/README.md

 needs to either hardcode or do code generation (such as what `OpenXC` does), both of which have significant issues.

-There are a few parts to YoloBD:
+There are a few parts to yobd:

 - A YAML schema for describing OBD II PIDs.
 YAML is chosen because it is easy for humans to write and read.